We are the government's principal adviser on aquaculture. Learn about the legislation supporting land-based and marine aquaculture.

 - on land using fresh water

 - on land using sea water or brackish water (either pumped from the sea or circulated around the farm).

-Under the regulations, farmers must have a fish-farm licence – granted by MPI – to farm certain listed species.
+Under the regulations, farmers must have a fish-farm licence – which we grant – to farm certain listed species.